 Continual improvement is driven by the objectives set by Top Management.
 As a minimum, quality objectives should address:

-There is no requirement that the organisation should set objectives for improvement of all its processes at any one time.
-It would be unrealistic to expect an organisation to make progress in all potential improvements simultaneously.
+There is no requirement that the organization should set objectives for improvement of all its processes at any one time.
+It would be unrealistic to expect an organization to make progress in all potential improvements simultaneously.

-Each improvement will require the commitment of resources, which should be prioritised by Top Management, especially if investment is required.
+Each improvement will require the commitment of resources, which should be prioritized by Top Management, especially if investment is required.